Troy Rohn, Ph.D.

 E-Mail Address: firstname.lastname@example.org

 Troy Rohn graduated in 1990 from the University of California at Davis with a B.S. in Physiology.
-He received his Ph.D. in Pharmacology from the University of Washington , Seattle in 1994.
+He received his Ph.D. in Pharmacology from the University of Washington, Seattle in 1994.
 His interests include the role of ApoE4 in Alzheimer’s disease.
-Dr. Rohn had several Postdoctoral stints including two plus years living in Paris , France , one year at Montana State University in Bozeman , Montana , and two years at UC Irvine at the Institute of Brain Aging and Dementia under the direction of Dr. Carl Cotman.
-He has obtained extramural funding continuously since his arrival at BSU including grants from NIH, AFAR and AHAF.
+Dr. Rohn had several Postdoctoral stints including two-plus years living in Paris, France, one year at Montana State University in Bozeman, Montana, and two years at UC Irvine.
+He has obtained extramural funding continuously since his arrival at BSU including grants from NIH, AFAR, and AHAF.
+Dr. Rohn recently was awarded a 3-year renewal of his NIH NIA R15 grant he has held since 2013.

-BIOL442/542: This is a molecular neurobiology course for undergraduate and graduate-students.
+BIOL 442: This is a molecular neurobiology course for undergraduate and graduate students.
 Topics covered are all aspects of neuronal function at the molecular level.
-A discussion of several neurodegenerative diseases including Parkinson’s, Alzheimer’s, and Schizophrenia are a few of diseases covered.
+A discussion of several neurodegenerative diseases including Parkinson’s, Alzheimer’s, and Schizophrenia are just a few of the diseases covered.

-BIOL 431/531: This is a general pharmacology course for undergraduate and graduate-students.
-Topics include the pharmacokinetics and pharmacodynamics.
-All major drug classes are covered in this course including drugs that effect the heart, brain, vasculature and all other major organ systems.
+BIOL 431: This is a general pharmacology course for undergraduate and graduate students.
+Topics include pharmacokinetics and pharmacodynamics.
+All major drug classes are covered in this course including drugs that affect the heart, brain, vasculature, and all other major organ systems.

-BIOL 100 at Boise State University (Electronic): This is a non-majors course covering all aspects of biology.
+BIOL 100 at Boise State University (Electronic): This is a non-major course covering all aspects of biology (taught online in the summers).

 BIOL 320: A cell biology course that represents a core requirement for all biology majors.

-The primary focus of my laboratory is involved in the research involving neurodegenerative diseases including to a large extent, Alzheimer’s disease (AD).
-During the progression of Alzheimer’s disease, many neurons die particularly in the area of the hippocampus.
-Because the hippocampus is an area of the brain involved in memory, AD is primary a disease where afflicted individuals lose their capacity for memory and eventually other important cognitive skills involved in executive functions.
+The Rohn lab has a long-standing interest in understanding the molecular underpinnings of Alzheimer’s disease (AD).
+During the progression of Alzheimer’s disease, many brain cells die particularly in the area of the hippocampus.
+Because the hippocampus is an area of the brain involved in memory, AD is primarily a disease where afflicted individuals lose their capacity for memory and eventually other important cognitive skills involved in executive functions.

 Pollock, T.B., Isho, N.F., Day, R.J., Suresh, T., Cholico, G.N., Stewart, E.S., McCarthy, M.M. and Rohn, T.T.
 (2020).
 Transcriptome analyses in BV2 microglial cells following treatment with amino-terminal fragments of apolipoprotein E. Front.
 Aging Neurosci., 13 August 2020 | https://doi.org/10.3389/fnagi.2020.00256 | https://doi.org/10.3389/fnagi.2020.00256